SnowSquirrel-sys/Mission-To-The-ParlaMentum---C-/README.md

 # Mission-To-The-ParlaMentum-C++

 /*this mission created for show what am i know about:     C++    in the other i will show you what am i know about Java.
-Importent!!!
-I don't know why but when you still didn't join to the full program it's look strange, so just look from inside and this is should be ok :) */
+Important!!!
+I don't know why but when you're still not joining the full program it seems weird, so just look from inside and it should be okay :)  */

 #include <iostream>
 using namespace std;